SeleniumHQ/docs/docs_source_files/content/webdriver/browser_manipulation.en.md

 ## Windows and tabs
-WebDriver doesn't make the distinction between windows and tabs.
+WebDriver does not make a distinction between windows and tabs.
 If your site opens a new tab or window, Selenium will let you work with it using a window handle.
 Each window has a unique identifier which remains persistent in a single session.
 You can get the window handle of the